nvpinkham/Dysautonomia/README.md

 This analysis was done with macOS version 12.4
 R version 4.1.0
 MetaboAnalyst is not easily compiled on current macOS so individual R scripts from this package were used for certain processes.
 These are available at https://github.com/xia-lab/MetaboAnalystR

+We have noticed that MetaboAnalystR can be tricky to compile so were have come up with a work around:

+1. Open the "generl_data_utils" script that can be found in MetaboAnalystR's "R" folder the "MetaboAnalystR-master/r/generl_data_utils.R"
+2. Delete the "ruleSet" class difinition, lines 69 through 114 (this is the second half of the script).
+Validated on Noverber 27th, 20223
+3. Add the "MetaboAnalystR-master" folder to your "Dysautonomia-main" directory.

 if you are having trouble with the MetaboAnalyst scripts we have noticed that the R package cairo is often the cause.
 It is not needed for any of the functions from MetaboAnalyst we utilized so the lines in MetaboAnalyst's "generl_data_utils" that call cairo can be deleted to get around this problem.